ANUcybernetics/panic/README.md

 ## TODO

+- fix "add models" widget
+- add vestaboards array to %Network{} (could validate based on board names from tokens map - see idea below)
 - maybe: move the model helper code into Model (out of Platforms)
-- add ability to specify a replicate version in model info (defaulting to latest if not present)
-- add vestaboards array to %Network{} (could validate based on board names from tokens map - see idea below)
+- add QR code view
+- add "slow down over time" logic to runs
+- text shadow effect
+- remove top nav (probably... need to think about how to do this)
 - when viewing a grid for a running network, initially pull the latest
   @num_grid_slots from the db (based on :genesis_id) and pre-populate the grid slots
-- add "slow down over time" logic to runs
+- write model descriptions
-- add QR code view
+- add "network info" view
 - write more tests for the new view things
 - add rolling cookie/URL param to QR code
 - add metadata to prediction (maybe `with` is our friend here?)
 - check that access control works for the network & prediction
-- add `has_many :networks, Panic.Networks.Network` to user
 - use an embedded schema for the tokens (Replicate and OpenAI are strings, Vestaboard is map)
 - add network permalinks (look in the history - there's some deleted `router.ex`